Certificate in Cancer Immunotherapy Module 2: Basic Cancer Immunotherapy Concepts

 The program is available to licensed physicians (U.S. licensed MD / DO or global equivalent).
 The courses and earning of the certificate (SITC-G; G = graduate) are also available to practicing, licensed NPs, PAs, and PharmDs or global equivalent.
 RPh degree holders are eligible if they are involved in direct clinical services.
 The courses are available to others who are not practicing clinicians, but they will not be eligible to earn the certificate.

-Learning Objectives
+Educational Objectives

-Topic At the conclusion of this activity, the participant should be able to:
+Upon completion of this activity, participants should be able to:

 Basis of Tumor Immunosurveillance and Immunotherapy